bytemanproject/byteman/contrib/bmunit/README.txt

 Test Environment Setup
 ----------------------
-In order to run tests using BMTestCase you need several jars in your classpath
+In order to run tests using BMUnit you need several jars in your classpath

 byteman-bmunit,jar  -- the build product from this contrib package byteman-install.jar -- the jar which contains the class needed to install the agent